-- A. Develop, implement, maintain and monitor a comprehensive, written information security program that contains administrative, technical and physical safeguards to protect the security, confidentiality and integrity of Company information (in all forms) - B. Conduct periodic risk assessments to identify and assess reasonably foreseeable internal and external risks to the security, confidentiality and integrity of Company information and, where necessary, upgrade or implement safeguards to limit any identified risks - C. Designate one or more employees to be responsible for maintaining and monitoring the information security program to ensure that it is operating as intended - D. Educate and train employees regarding information security and require their compliance with the information security program
+- A. Develop, implement, maintain and monitor a comprehensive, written information security program that contains administrative, technical and physical safeguards to protect the security, confidentiality and integrity of Company Information (in all forms) and ensure the security of Transmitted Information. - B. Conduct periodic risk assessments to identify and assess reasonably foreseeable internal and external risks to the security, confidentiality and integrity of Company Information or the security of Transmitted Information and, where necessary, upgrade or implement safeguards to limit any identified risks. - C. Establish a process for receiving and addressing vulnerability reports from third parties that identify risks to the security, confidentiality and integrity of Company Information or the security of Transmitted Information, and use such information to update the Company's written information security program. - D. Designate one or more employees to be responsible for maintaining and monitoring the information security program to ensure that it is operating as intended. - E. Educate and train employees regarding information security and require their compliance with the Company's written information security program.